 We would ask that you do not come to the Theatre or our events if you are feeling unwell, with symptoms of a cold, coronavirus or any other bug.
 You should not come if you have experienced any symptoms of COVID-19 in the past 14 days, including fever, cough, and shortness of breath among others.

-Please do not come if you believe you may have been exposed to a person with COVID-19 in the last 14 days.
 We encourage you to take medical advice and consider whether you are part of a vulnerable group before attending.

 PLEASE GET A NEGATIVE TEST